Feral Cats

 First Come First Served

 Feral cats IN TRAPS can be brought in on a first-come, first-served basis.
-There is a 10 feral cat limit, and no more than 3 feral cats per person, Monday – Friday at SAHS 4804 Fredericksburg Rd (at our new Leeu Naylor Medical Building next to the shelter).
-Calling ahead to check for surgery is highly recommended as there are days when the surgery suite is closed for maintenance or staff training.
+There is a 10 feral cat limit per day, and no more than 3 feral cats per person, Monday – Friday at our Leeu Naylor Medical Building (4804 Fredericksburg Rd. located right next to our main shelter building).
 All cats presented as feral in a trap will receive an ear tip procedure.
 Community cats or strays that are tame and enjoy human companionship must have a scheduled appointment.
-Any cat not in a humane trap MUST be handable by surgery staff to be accepted for surgery.
+Any cat not in a humane trap MUST be able to be handled by surgery staff to be accepted for surgery.

 Although it is easy to see that there could be some confusion when trapping the cats in the neighborhood, with a little diligence it is easy to see the difference between a stray and a feral.